Programs for Minors

 - Release, Hold Harmless, and Indemnification Agreement (FORM D)

-For Covered Programs not sponsored by a University Unit, the sponsoring entity is responsible for deciding whether to conduct, and conducting, criminal background checks on persons who are not University employees, contractors, or volunteers.
+For Covered Programs not sponsored by a University Unit, the sponsoring entity is responsible for deciding whether to conduct background checks on persons who are not University employees, contractors, or volunteers.